Stormwater Permit Implementation

 ALG developed a cost-effective method to complete approximately 100 comprehensive site evaluations, mapping, and plan preparation for Californian distribution facilities.
 The client provided ALG with copies of the existing stormwater plans and facility maps, from which ALG updated as a part of each facility site inspection.
 In coordination with a separate contractor specializing in mapping, the updated stormwater maps were digitized for inclusion in the necessary plans and permits.

 Based on the individual site inspections, ALG updated the MIPs for each facility.
 These plans had previously been based on an outdated template that did not reflect the broad array of new requirements under the General Permit.
 ALG successfully incorporated the nuances in facility design and operation and the logistical difficulties of collecting stormwater samples into the MIP to accurately reflect actual operations.
-To determine the receiving water body and evaluate associated water quality impairments, ALG developed a GIS tool, which employed elevation data and other publically available hydrology information to accurately determine the receiving water body for each facility.
+To determine the receiving water body and evaluate associated water quality impairments, ALG developed a GIS tool, which employed elevation data and other publicly available hydrology information to accurately determine the receiving water body for each facility.

 Upon completion of the MIPs, ALG was provided multiple SWPPP templates based on six types of distribution facilities operated by the distributor.
 ALG developed a method to populate each of these templates with site-specific information gathered during the site visits.
 This enabled ALG to efficiently manage site-specific data and ultimately generate over 100 SWPPP documents.